What we do for wolves

 - Upholding the state's wolf management plan and moving forward legislation to fund non-lethal conflict management tools.

 In fall 2012, turning people out before the Fish & Wildlife Commission, urging responsibility on all sides and use of non-lethal tools for avoiding conflict and living with wolves.

 - Co-starring in a BBC/Discovery Channel film on the return of Cascades wolves, which aired April-July 2012.

 - Working more closely with Department of Fish and Wildlife (WDFW), as well as several ranchers across the state who are interested in improving their operations.

 Helping landowners avoid conflicts with wolves and ensuring they have access to non-lethal tools for dealing with wolves.

 Cost-sharing with the WDFW to hire range riders – including the state's first-ever range rider project – and host trainings with outside experts.

 Working with the state to strengthen their non-lethal program and improve procedures and criteria to avoid wolf-livestock conflict and a situation like that of the Wedge Pack.
 "What Washington can learn about wolves"

-Working on the ground in areas of conflict – we have staff on the ground in Omak, Spokane, and Colville – in areas near returning wolf packs.
+Working on the ground in areas of conflict – we have staff on the ground in Omak, Twisp, and Colville – in areas near returning wolf packs.